bodil/pylon/README.md

 Don't use advanced optimisation when compiling projects that use Pylon.
 It will break horribly.
 Simple optimisation works fine, so stick with that.

+Pylon currently doesn't try to convert Clojure symbols into a form suitable for Javascript syntax, whereas Clojurescript's interop primitives do.
+You might therefore want to avoid using symbol names with dashes in them.
+A method called `get-name` will be called just that, but trying to access it using Clojurescript notation `(.get-name obj)` will fail, because Clojurescript helpfully converts the dash into an underscore for you.

 # License